mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 non-real-time channels onto a single, shared QUIC connection by extending RoQ, the underlying QUIC implementation will likely use the same congestion controller for all channels in the shared QUIC connection.
-For this reason, applications multiplexing real-time and non-real-time channels in one connection will need to implement some form of stream prioritization or bandwidth allocation.
+For this reason, applications multiplexing real-time and non-real-time channels in one connection will need to implement some form of prioritization or bandwidth allocation for the different channels.

 # Guidance on Choosing QUIC Streams, QUIC DATAGRAMs, or a Mixture {#s-d-m-guidance}